 After the National Park, clients can choose between a south loop or a north loop, both offering dramatic coastal scenery, lochs and castles.

-Clients choosing the noth loop of the West Highland Tour would travel on the latter part of the south loop first (Loch Awe and Oban) before turning north over the Connel Bridge driving up the North Argyll Coast with stunning views over to the Isle of Mull.
+Clients choosing the north loop of the West Highland Tour would travel on the latter part of the south loop first (Loch Awe and Oban) before turning north over the Connel Bridge driving up the North Argyll Coast with stunning views over to the Isle of Mull.
 Next stop is Castle Stalker (better known to Monty Python fans as 'Castle Aaaaaaaargh'!), one of the most photographed Scottish castles, it sits on an island, accessible only by boat and in the right light is a photographers dream, backdropped as it is by Loch Linnhe, the Isle of Lismore and the mountains of Morvern.
 Further north is the village of Glencoe which sits at the bottom of a steep, moody valley of the same name, often known as the 'Valley of the Weeping' owing to the infamous massacre that took place here in the winter of 1692 where dozens of resident MacDonalds were slain in their own homes by British government soldiers led by members of Clan Campbell.
 Ascending up onto remote Rannoch Moor, there is a good chance to see some of the herds of wild red deer that populate this desolate landscape, little changed since the end of the last ice age.
 Weather permitting, there is the option of taking the chairlift up Glencoe Mountain Ski Resort, but wrap up well, even in Summer!
 The tour from here follows the route of the West Highland Way, a long distance hiking route down to the village of Tyndrum, home to Scotland's last working gold mine and back down through the Loch Lomond National Park and Stirling with its famous castle, battle sites and the National Wallace Monument, can be seen in passing as you head into the foothills of the Highlands.
 Also nearby, medieval Doune Castle, main movie location for Monty Python's 'Holy Grail' and Outlander series, can be visited.